aws/aws-iot-device-sdk-java-v2/samples/WebsocketConnect/README.md

 ### MQTT over WebSockets with Custom Authorizer

 An MQTT3 direct connection can be made using a [Custom Authorizer](https://docs.aws.amazon.com/iot/latest/developerguide/custom-authentication.html).
-When making a connection to a Custom Authorizer, the MQTT3 client can optionally passing username, password, and/or token signature arguments based on the configuration of the Custom Authorizer on AWS IoT Core.
+When making a connection using a Custom Authorizer, the MQTT3 client can optionally passing username, password, and/or token signature arguments based on the configuration of the Custom Authorizer on AWS IoT Core.

 You will need to setup your Custom Authorizer so that the lambda function returns a policy document to properly connect.